yigitisik/whataifound/docs/CONTRIBUTING.md

 The integrity check runs *before* the rebuild, because a rebuild would overwrite tampering in a fully generated file and hide it.

+`pr-report.py` also summarises the entry changes in your PR, and the `comment` workflow posts that summary on the PR and updates it in place on each push.
+It reports what changed, never whether the change is right: reviewers open the primary sources themselves.

 ## Editorial rules